hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   to be different, but beyond that it could be single, if things are kept simple.

 * Maybe: Add support for string/buf data type wrt iflt|gt|le|ge

+* Need to switch from custom flow involving different types of spliting to a generic next_token based flow.
+Also the current next_token logic has not yet been udpated wrt new mechanism/syntax (ie related to !( to )) related to xcasting and inturn if required string literal values with spaces in them.
+So for now xcasting cant have space within it.